Project Spotlight: Mythos and Maps

 What They’ll Do

-• Design maps and landscapes, using mathematical concepts like scale, grid coordinates, and spatial reasoning.
+• Design maps using grids, scale, and spatial thinking

 Why It Works